Accessibility at Assiniboine Park & Zoo

 You will find accessible washrooms located throughout the Zoo.
 Accessible family washrooms with an adult bench are located at: the Zoo entrance, in Journey to Churchill, Gateway to the Arctic, and Tundra Grill.

 All formal pathways within Zoo are relatively flat.
 Primary pathways in the Zoo are made of asphalt or paving stones.
-Please note there is compact gravel and mulch in some areas including: areas of Aunt Sally’s Farm, McFeetors Heavy Horse Centre, the seasonal Dinosaurs UnCovered Trail, and picnic areas.
+Please note there is compact gravel and mulch in some areas including: areas of Aunt Sally’s Farm, McFeetors Heavy Horse Centre, and picnic areas.
 Our grounds team keeps pathways clear throughout the whole year.
 How quickly pathways are cleared is dependent on the weather.
 Benches are available throughout the Zoo.

 Guests using a wheelchair or scooter, please be aware that Kinsmen Discovery Centre has sections with narrow corridors that may be difficult to navigate.